Geomantic figures: Cauda Draconis

 Latin for "the Tail of the Dragon" and the figure of the south node of the Moon.
 It is considered very bad in most situations, such that in older traditions if this was the first figure drawn the geomancy reading was stopped.
 It is only good in circumstances for ending or completing things, such as breaking up a relationship.
 It brings good with evil, and evil with good.
 It is associated with the malefic planets Saturn and Mars and the astrological sign Virgo.
 Its inner and outer element are both fire.
 Its planetary intelligences are Agiel and Graphiel and its spirits are Zazel and Bartzabel; it is associated with the deities Mavors, Saeturnus, and Athena, and the angels Cassiel, Samael and Malchidael.
 It is associated with the left arm.

 Puer

 Latin for "the Boy".
 The figure is a representation of a sword or erect phallus and refers to male energies, primarily aggression and passion, but also war and male sexuality.
 It is bad in most cases, but good in situations where boys (in Antiquity and Medieval society) excelled: love and war.
 Astrologically it is associated with Aries and Mars.
 All elements are active except Water, the element of emotion; its inner element is air, but due to it being ruled by Mars, its outer element is fire.
-Its planetary intelligence is Graphiel and its spirit is Bartzabel; it is associated with the deities Mavors and Athena and the angels Samael and Malchidael.
+Its planetary intelligence is Graphiel and its spirit is Bartzabel; it is associated with the deities Mars and Athena and the angels Samael and Malchidael.
 It is associated with the head.